ice987987/ioBroker.wiserbyfeller/README.md

 [![Donate](https://img.shields.io/badge/donate-paypal-blue?style=flat)](https://paypal.me/ice987987)

-## wiserbyfeller adapter for ioBroker
+## Wiser by Feller adapter for ioBroker

-This Adapter enables you to manage all your Wiser-by-Feller system devices via a WebSocket connection.
+This Adapter enables you to manage the supported Wiser by Feller system devices via a WebSocket connection.

 ## Disclaimer